-With almost 2.5 GB per SIM per month, Mexico overtook a couple of new mature markets - Spain and Hong Kong - in 1H 2019.
+With almost 2.5 GB per SIM per month, Mexico overtook a couple of new mature markets - Spain, Hong Kong and the Netherlands - in 1H 2019.
 Of the Mexican operators, Movistar (right) offers unlimited data options whereas Telcel and AT&T don't - but all three offer zero-rated social media on many of their plans.
 There are also plans with specific allowances - on top of the general bucket - for specific services such as YouTube or Netflix.

-Greece remains the country with the lowest average data usage - the only remaining country (of our 42) that yet officially has to pass the 1 GB per SIM per month bar.
-The country regulator has not yet reported its 1H 2019 statistics6.
+Greece remains the country with the lowest average data usage - the last country (of our 42) that surpassed 1 GB per SIM per month.
+It happened as late as in 1H 2019.